levabd/android-version-checker/README.md

 1. Go to the APIs Console and log in with your Google Play Developer Console account.
 2. Go to Settings → API access
-3. Turn the Google Play Android Developer API on if it`s not
+3. Turn the Google Play Android Developer API on if it's not
 4. Create or link Google Developer Project with Google Play Developer Console account
 ![](./resources/doc/333fbc3959d449a3afba1170b0c1e47e.jpg)
 ![](./resources/doc/e14cbf2fd25b4a058094d2d8c4094a01.jpg)